Skip to main content

 Key Facts

-1. In March 2024, the U.S. Department of Defence removed Anthropic from its approved supplier list, branding it a supply‑chain risk.
+1. In April 2026, the U.S. Department of Defence removed Anthropic from its approved supplier list, branding it a ‘supply‑chain risk’.

-3. Earlier, Claude was allowed only for limited code‑generation tasks on military platforms.
+3. Claude had earlier been allowed only for limited code‑generation tasks on military platforms.

-6. The incident spotlights the global push for AI safety standards and coordinated governance mechanisms.
+6. The incident spotlights the global tension between AI safety/ethics and national‑security imperatives in defence procurement.

 Background & Context